martaglez/martaglez/README.md

 ### Projects

-A selection of projects in machine learning, computer vision and full-stack development.
+A selection of projects in machine learning, deep learning, optimization, computer vision and full-stack development.

 - [Spatio-Temporal Prediction of Influenza in Europe](https://github.com/martaglez/Spatio-Temporal-Prediction-of-Influenza-in-Europe)
   — Machine learning and epidemiological models for spatio-temporal influenza prediction across Europe.